TatuE/Trust_to_Blockchain/h1_Adversarial_mindset.md

 - Found interest in programming in a young age (elementary school)
 - Enlisted in the Navy as was trained in cryptography.
 - While in the navy learned about signals intelligence, cryptographic systems, secure communication protocols, network hardware, programming and security.
 - Was considered an asset of the NSA, even though he was a part of the navy.
-Received extensive provided by the DoD (department of defence).
+Received extensive provided by the DoD (department of defense).
 - Worked in the NOC (Network Operation Center) and helped in setting up a NSA:s SOC (Security Operation Center).
 - After leaving the navy, started working in the Department of Defense Cyber Crime Center (CSC), which does forensic investigation for the DoD.
 - While at CSC, trained federal officers in cyber security and build a cyber security range to help with this.